-Finding: Funding is available from the 2017 Bond Program.
+Finding: Design and pre-construction services will be funded by the 2017 Bond.
+Construction will be contingent on a 2022 Bond Program obtaining voter approval.
 There will be no impact on this funding source due to the CM/GC process.